 I have a new appreciation for nurses, having used their services continuously for my three-day hospital stay.
-They meet your every need, at all hours, and with such grace and compassion.
-Every time they came to see me, they asked about my pain level, which was surprisingly manageable.
+They serve your every need, at all hours, and with such grace and compassion.
+Every time the nurse came to see me, she asked about my pain level, which was surprisingly manageable.
 I was not on morphine but once, and that was only a half dose while in the recovery room, at my request – and only because the trauma nurse forgot to administer my scheduled pain meds.

 Then I saw her!.
 With eyes as big as saucers, she smiled, awake and alert.
-Her tiny body was having trouble with medications.
+Her tiny body was having trouble with medications, during the night.
 Her parents said the new kidney was working great.
 It would take several adjustments to the meds over several months to get her levels in a good range.
 Her road was much longer than mine.

 Day Two.
 Walking Already?

-I had been wheeled into my room around 10:30PM the night before.
-The night was long, knocked out with sleep, awakened a few times seeing to the nurse checking my bags in the dmmly lit room.
-After breakfast, the nurse said, “ready to take a walk?”
+I had been wheeled into my room around 10:30pm the night before.
+The night was long, knocked out with sleep, awakened a few times seeing to the nurse checking my bags in the dimly lit room.
+After breakfast, the nurse said, “Ready to take a walk?”
 Now?
 Yes.
 There I went, tethered to pole full with bags, and my liquid gold purse (catheter).
 My brother and husband took turns escorting me on what would be four walks that day.
 The hardest part was getting up out of the bed.

 Discharge, January 17, sometime before 4:30am.